bioscan-ml/BIOSCAN-5M/README.md

 It allows you to navigate through taxonomic ranks, visualize specimens, and analyze DNA barcode statistics.
 The browser supports advanced filtering, sorting, and visualization capabilities to facilitate in-depth data exploration for researchers and developers.

-### Copyright and License
-The images and metadata included in the BIOSCAN-5M dataset available through this repository are subject to copyright and licensing restrictions shown in the following:

- - Copyright Holder: CBG Photography Group
- - Copyright Institution: Centre for Biodiversity Genomics (email:CBGImaging@gmail.com)
- - Photographer: CBG Robotic Imager
- - Copyright License: Creative Commons Attribution 3.0 Unported ([CC BY 3.0](https://creativecommons.org/licenses/by/3.0/))
- - Copyright Contact: collectionsBIO@gmail.com
- - Copyright Year: 2021

 ### Metadata
 The dataset metadata file **BIOSCAN_5M_Insect_Dataset_metadata** contains biological information, geographic information as well as size information of the organisms.
 We provide this metadata in both CSV and JSONLD file types.